 Start-Service sshd Start-Service ssh-agent Set-Service -Name sshd -StartupType 'Automatic'

-Next, configure Windows firewall to allow incomming connection for port 22:
+Next, configure the Windows firewall to allow incoming connection for port 22:

 New-NetFirewallRule -Name sshd -DisplayName 'OpenSSH Server (sshd)' -Enabled True -Direction Inbound -Protocol TCP -Action Allow -LocalPort 22

 Next, verify the SSH connection using the following command:

 You will be asked to provide your administrator password as shown below:

 The authenticity of host 'localhost (::1)' can't be established.
 ECDSA key fingerprint is SHA256:2iwOBVfxWuPeQ5NV7050E0yA0h40nA9DtFJtWgnxEv4.
 Are you sure you want to continue connecting (yes/no)? yes Warning: Permanently added 'localhost' (ECDSA) to the list of known hosts. administrator@localhost's password:

 Once connected, you should get the following output:

 You can now transfer files and directories from the Linux system to the Windows system.